 Surgery may be necessary to repair the damage and remove any stray bone fragments.
 Recovery may take several months in some cases, but in more serious cases paralysis and other spinal cord damage might occur.
 Of course, spinal cord injuries and paralysis can result from a pedestrian accident even if there are no fractures.

 Other back injuries might include strained muscles and other soft tissue damage.
 These injuries may not require ongoing treatment, though patients should still visit their doctor after an accident and may have to miss time from work as they recover.

 Pedestrians can file a claim against an at-fault driver after the accident.
 To win this lawsuit, the plaintiff must prove the defendant was negligent in the accident and this negligence caused injuries.
 Negligence generally means failing to provide reasonable care to prevent harm to others.

 Injured pedestrians may pursue claims against the at-fault driver’s insurance policy.
 Texas requires that each driver carry $30,000 of bodily harm liability insurance.
 This may not be often not enough to cover the expenses from the accident, and victims may file claims with their underinsured insurance policy if available.
 If the driver was uninsured or drove off, pedestrians may be able to recover from their uninsured motorist coverage.

-And, of course, injured pedestrians may pursue a lawsuit against the at-fault driver if unable to recover adequate compensation via an insurance claim.
-Talk to an attorney to discuss each option that’s available to you.
+And, of course, injured pedestrians may pursue a lawsuit against the at-fault driver is unable to recover adequate compensation via an insurance claim.
+Talk to a pedestrian accident attorney to discuss each option that’s available to you.
 The Law Office of Julie Johnson is committed to protecting Dallas pedestrians after accidents.
 Call us today at 214-290-8001 or visit our contact page to set up your free consultation.

 - Car Accident Evidence Preservation after Your Dallas Wreck - October 2, 2014